eclipse-langium/langium-website/hugo/content/docs/learn/workflow/resolve_cross_references.md

 ## Resolution of cross-references

 As already hinted, you can implement a scope provider and a scope computation.
 Fortunately, Langium comes with default implementations for both.
 But eventually as your language grows, you might want to implement your own strategy because the default is not sufficient.
-In the follwoing sections I will sketch how to interpret their interfaces.
+In the following sections the interpretation of the involved interfaces will be sketched.

 ### Scope provider